 Growing your family through adoption is one of the most amazing experiences you’ll ever have.
 If you’ve considered adopting, you more than likely have done some research online only to become overwhelmed by the amount of time, paperwork, and perhaps most of all, the exorbitant cost in some cases.
 But did you know there are several different types of adoption that vary greatly in terms of the process and cost?
 Here are some explanations of the three most common types of adoption and their average costs.

 Private adoption typically involves the adoption of infants whose parents have placed them up for adoption by their own volition.
 There are two primary types of private adoptions: independent adoptions and agency adoptions.
 Independent adoptions involve the adoptive family finding a pregnant mother through networking.
 Then the services of an adoption agency are used to complete the process legally.
 In an agency adoption, the agency assists the adoptive parent(s) through the whole process, which includes finding adoption opportunities.

-A report from Adoptive Families Magazine found that the 2017 average cost was $43,000.
+A report from the Child Welfare Information Gateway found that the average cost ranged from $30,000 to $60,000 in 2022.
 A number of variables make up this cost, including fees from attorneys, administrators, physicians, the agency itself and more.